Lordmatics/Currency-Watcher/Readme.txt

    //cw show - Makes the bar visible,
    //cw hide - Makes the bar invisible,
    //cw refresh - Forces a UI Update,
    //cw toggledebug - Will output packet info to help identify if all cases are accounted for.
-Bottom Left goes red in debug mode.,
+Bottom Left goes red in debug mode,
+   //cw cycleui - this will filter the bar to only show relevant currency information relating to that category,
-   //cw help - Brings this menu back.,
+   //cw help - Brings this menu back,

 What does the addon do?